batmen-lab/batmen-lab.github.io/contact/index.md

 # <i class="fas fa-envelope"></i>Contact

-Our lab will be moving to [University of Wisconsin-Madison](https://www.wisc.edu).
+Our lab will be moving to the [University of Wisconsin-Madison](https://www.wisc.edu).

 {%
   include link.html